attributeerror/daisuke-docs/refund-policy.md

 # Subscription Refunds

-> Daisuke is currently down as the Lead Developer (AttributeError) is locked out of his account.
-> Long story short, I suffered a social engineering attack.
-You don't need to remove Daisuke from your server, but it be would be advisable to remove its administrative permissions for the time being.
-> Please keep an eye on this document for any further developments.

 ## Refund Eligibility
 Daisuke's subscription plans are generally non-refundable.
 However, we understand that situations may arise where a refund could be appropriate.
 Please discuss with the Owner (via the contact methods listed in the Terms of Service) to see if you may be eligible for a refund.